api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 # {{$frontmatter.title}}

-> A guide to use QRNG in your Smart Contracts

-## Introduction

 This project is a simple and quick introduction to [API3's QRNG](/reference/qrng/) service.
 Simply follow the steps to see how a smart contract can access an on-chain quantum random number.
 You will use the